Sung Sing KWAN 關頌聲

 The Rev. Arthur G Robinson (1884-1964), 1927

 Mandarin pinyin Guan Sungsheng, was born in Weihaiwei, the eldest son of an eminent physician, Guan Jingxian 關景賢, Imperial Doctor to the Guangxu Emperor and Director of the Peiyang Naval Hospital.
-The family was of Cantonese origin, and prominent Christians as well as supporters of Dr. Sun Yat-sen. Under the influence of revolutionaries, the young Kwan cut off his queue in defiance of Qing rule and his father was thus compelled to send him abroad to escape punishment and possible execution.
+The family was of Cantonese origin, and prominent Christians as well as supporters of Dr. Sun Yat-sen. Kwan was a student at the Imperial Medical College in Tianjin.
+Under the influence of revolutionaries, the young Kwan cut off his queue in defiance of Qing rule and his father was thus compelled to send him abroad to escape punishment and possible execution.
 With the aid of family friend Wu Tingfang (1842-1922), who served as Minister to the United States, Spain, and Peru from 1896 to 1902 and from 1907 to 1909, Kwan was taken to the US in 1907.
-The youth matriculated at Phillips Academy Andover (Class of 1912), with Headmaster Al Stearns serving as his guardian.
+Studying first at Dummer Academy in South Byfield, Massachusetts, Kwan matriculated at Phillips Academy Andover (Class of 1912) in Sept.
+1908, in the Scientific Department, with Headmaster Al Stearns serving as his guardian.
 At Andover, Kwan excelled both in his studies and in athletics, becoming a noted soccer player and track runner.
-Unfortunately, before Kwan finished at Andover he was called home by his mother's illness.
+Unfortunately, before Kwan finished at Andover, in the summer of 1911 he was called home by his mother's illness.
 Nonetheless, Kwan maintained a lifelong relationship with the school and his guardian Dr. Stearns.
 Stearns even hosted an engagement-announcement party for Kwan while he was a student at MIT.

 Back in China, Kwan studied at St. John's University in Shanghai before gaining entry to Tsinghua Preparatory School, where he continued to be an athletic star.
 Earning one of the prestigious Boxer Indemnity Fellowships, Kwan returned to the United States in August 1914, sailing together with other Indemnity Scholars.
 Kwan was not only an Indemnity Scholar, he also helped facilitate the attendance of five junior scholars on the Indemnity Program at Phillips Academy Andover, personally escorting them to his alma mater.